 - Experience mood changes

 - Feel depressed and/or hopeless

 In other words, fatigue can prevent you from enjoying the fulfilling, post-cancer lifestyle you desire and deserve.

 Treatment Options for Cancer-related Fatigue

-- Working with your doctor or physical therapist to come up with a light exercise regimen you can tolerate despite your low energy
+- Working with your care team to come up with a light exercise regimen you can tolerate despite your low energy

 - Getting into a regular sleep routine including sticking to a consistent bedtime and wake time, limiting daytime naps, limiting caffeine, and avoiding distractions in the bedroom such as the TV, phone, computer, etc.